siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Two Observers One Transport.md

 The same transport process can be described by different observers in relative motion.
-This chapter asks: what change-of-description is consistent with that same wave equation?
-The answer forces a particular kinematics — not as a postulate, but as an algebraic consequence of preserving the transport law.
+This chapter asks: what change-of-description is consistent with that same wave transport?
+The answer is forced by one simple invariant: if two observers describe the same propagated pattern between the same shared events, they must agree on how many wavelengths have passed.

 ## Isolated observers